 ICRW Advisors wishes to acknowledge and thank all those who contributed thought leadership, case study information and materiality data in the development of the GSI Resource Hub:

-Aik Alenkhe (EKEDC Nigeria), Akosua Ampofo Siever (Root Capital), Giselle Aris (Land O’Lakes International Development), Nuzhath Ayaz (Portea Medical), Suzanne Beagle, Jennifer Buckley (SEAF), Chris Bullard (Acumen), David Disch (Bidhaa Sasa) Lissa Glasgo (The GIIN), Alberto Gomez-Obregon (Acumen), Sophia Grinvalds (Afripads), Shabnam Hameed (IFC), Betty Ikalany (AEST), Jennifer John (Gender Lens Capital), Kathryn Kaufman (OPIC), Naoko Kimura (The GIIN), Michelle Kirby (myAgro), Connie Kolosvary (Cafe Feminino), Johanna Matocha (Paradigm Project), Esha Mufti (Acumen), Tara Murphy (Global Partnerships), Boston Nyer (BURN), Melissa Persaud (Viamo), Aneta Petrovska-Rusomaroski (EVN Macedonia), Arpita Raksit (CDC Group), Mitch Sauers (Fenix International), Rachel Serotta, Vijaybhasker Srinivas (LifeSpring Hospitals), Darcey Tindall (myAgro), Sarah Twigg (IFC), Jackie VanderBrug, Robert Webster (SEAF), Kristen Yee (Criterion Institute) and Katharine Zafiris (The GIIN).
+Aik Alenkhe (EKEDC Nigeria), Akosua Ampofo Siever (Root Capital), Giselle Aris (Land O’Lakes International Development), Nuzhath Ayaz (Portea Medical), David Barber (Paradigm Project), Johanna Barber (Paradigm Project), Suzanne Beagle, Jennifer Buckley (SEAF), Chris Bullard (Acumen), Carolyn Burns (MEDA), David Disch (Bidhaa Sasa), Lissa Glasgo (The GIIN), Alberto Gomez-Obregon (Acumen), Sophia Grinvalds (Afripads), Shabnam Hameed (IFC), Betty Ikalany (AEST), Jennifer John (Gender Lens Capital), Kathryn Kaufman (OPIC), Naoko Kimura (The GIIN), Michelle Kirby (myAgro), Connie Kolosvary (Café Feminino), Johanna Matocha (Paradigm Project), Esha Mufti (Acumen), Hellen Mundia (BURN), Tara Murphy (Global Partnerships), Hildah Njau (BURN), Boston Nyer (BURN), Rocio Perez-Ochoa (Bishaa Sasa), Melissa Persaud (Viamo), Aneta Petrovska-Rusomaroski (EVN Macedonia), Arpita Raksit (CDC Group), Mitch Sauers (Fenix International), Rachel Serotta, Vijaybhasker Srinivas (LifeSpring Hospitals), Darcey Tindall (myAgro), Sarah Twigg (IFC), Jackie VanderBrug, Robert Webster (SEAF), Kristen Yee (Criterion Institute) and Katharine Zafiris (The GIIN).

 The GSI Resource Hub was developed by ICRW Advisors in 2018 with funding from the UK Department for International Development Impact Programme, and support from CDC Group.